top of page

 My emphasis has always been wheelthrown, high-fired pottery.
 In that, I love to push the edges of size and creativity.
 Whether the pieces are traditional or eclectic, they remain handmade pottery meant to enrich.

-Having studied in Japan in the 1980's and been a professional potter for 40+ years, I have specialized in clay-making, glaze chemistry, kiln-design, and wood-fire.
+Having studied in Japan in the 1980's and been a professional potter for 45 years, I have specialized in clay-making, glaze chemistry, kiln-design, and wood-fire.

 About my Process

 By specializing in my own glaze chemistry, I balance the effects of heat, time and oxygen to produce vibrant copper red and time-honored celadon green glazes.
-A reduction (oxygen-starved) high-firing to 2350 degrees F for nearly nine hours in a gas kiln completes the clay cycle.
+A reduction (oxygen-starved) high-firing to 2350 degrees F. for nearly nine hours in a gas kiln completes the clay cycle.

 • Instagram

-© 2023 Higinbotham Pottery
+© 2026 Higinbotham Pottery

 bottom of page